What Is Non-Conformance (Nonconformity)?

 5 Which actions should you take?

 The fifth step of this process is to devise a plan of action that will prevent future problems of a similar nature and to record this plan.
-This will often deal with similar potential problems that may not have happened yet.
+This will often deal with similar potential problems that may not have happened yet and thus creates a closed loop system.

 Writing Effective NCRs